hbctraining/main/workshops/workshop_lead_responsibilities.md

       - Edit email body
     - Add poll questions

-2. Send hosts/instructors links to register

-3. Register students as sessionInfo() emails come in
+2. Add hosts/instructors as alternative hosts (check email inbox for zoom link)

+3. Sending students an invitation for Zoom (remote) or classroom details (in-person)
+    - First add students to spreadhseet and add funder/affiliation eligibility
-    - Check spreadsheet in DropBox
+    - Check spreadsheet in Google drive/DropBox and assess pre-req (need to cross-reference with emails)
-    - Click on Registration link in DropBox and manually enter participantsimg/dropbox_re
+    - Students who are **eligible AND pre-reqs** are satisfied:
+       -  For R-based advanced workshops: Get sent a preparation email  --> sessionInfo() emails come in (screenshot from RShiny app) --> send link
+       -  For all other workshops: Send a registration link

 ## Lead instructor duties (for all workshops)

-> **NOTE:** For Shell (and Shell-based) workshops se additional responsibilities below.
+> **NOTE:** For Shell (and Shell-based) workshops see additional responsibilities below.

-1. Ensure hosts/instructors register manually

-2. Check with guest speakers well **ahead of time** to see if they are available
+1. Check with guest speakers well **ahead of time** to see if they are available.

-4. Check if polls were added: Start the workshop zoom and check, or ask Maria directly.
+2. Check if polls were added: Start the workshop zoom and check, or ask Maria directly (remote).
+Check the Google form polls and make sure the answers have been cleared (in-person).

 5. Update workshop schedule where necessary
     - Instructors